phawd/GREENWIRE/README.md

 interactions.
 Once a terminal type is detected, ``fuzz_after_identification`` can generate HSM-backed keys (using the crypto engine) and send mutated APDUs, logging the outcomes directly on the card.
+The ``attack_terminal`` method extends this by running a full sequence of ATM commands when an ATM is detected.
+Otherwise it rapidly loops through standard APDUs for fifty cycles and then issues ``GENERATE_AC`` for fifty additional cycles before attempting a simple transaction.
+The results are logged on the card for later analysis.

 ### Supported Hardware
 GREENWIRE works with most PC/SC readers including **ACR122U**, **PN532**,